 “Initial evidence from other studies suggests that more optimistic people tend to have goals and the confidence to reach them, are more effective at problem-solving, and they may be better at regulating their emotions during stressful situations…Stress impacts the immune system and so there is a possibility that this means that optimists cope better with infections…Our findings speak to the possibility that raising levels of optimism may promote longevity and healthy aging”.

 That said, Lee acknowledges that more research is still needed to better find the actual link between positivity and longevity,

-“Healthier behavior and lower levels of depression only partially explained our findings,” she added.
+“Healthier behaviors and lower levels of depression only partially explain our findings,” she added.

 What exactly is positivity?

 If you’re a “positive person”, then you will likely accept the world as it is.
 You’re always looking for the silver lining in every cloud that comes your way.

 It’s important to remember that positive thinking isn’t about avoiding every negative thought or emotion or any other difficult feeling.
 Rather, it’s about acknowledging those feelings all while doing your best to remember that things will get better.